ONSdigital/log.go/README.md

   additional values - these should be added to `log.Data` (see logging standards doc for a comprehensive overview).

-- The `log.Event()` interface does not require you to provide an event level but it's recommended you provide this field if possible/where appropriate.
+- The `log.Event()` interface does not require you to provide a log (severity) level but it's recommended you provide this field if possible/where appropriate.
+Better yet use the Wrapper functions `log.Info(...)`, `log.Warn(...)`, `log.Error(...)` and `log.Fatal(...)` to inherit log level.

 ### Scripts

-* [edit-logs.sh](scripts) - helpful script to assist the updating of go-ns logs to log.go logs; it covers the majority of old logging styles from go-ns and converts them into expected logs that are compatible with this library.
+* [edit-logs.sh](scripts) - helpful script to assist the updating of go-ns logs to v1 log.go logs package; it covers the majority of old logging styles from go-ns and converts them into expected logs that are compatible with version 1 of this library.

 ### Licence